Skip Navigation

 Load is composed of two constituents: (i) direct access customers, primarily large volume industrial and commercial consumers of power who are registered Power Pool participants and directly purchase their electricity requirements from the Power Pool on a wholesale basis; and (ii) the retail market, representing lower volume commercial consumers of power and residential power consumers.
 The market is currently fully deregulated for industrial and commercial customers who either act as self-retailers interacting directly with the Power Pool or who have access to competitive retailers as their electricity provider.

-The retail market, primarily made up of residential customers, has access to electricity either from competitive electricity retailers or through a government-mandated RRO.
-The RRO allows residential customers the option to purchase their power at regulated rates established on a monthly basis by the AUC.
+The retail market, primarily made up of residential customers, has access to electricity either from competitive electricity retailers or through a government-mandated RoLR.
 Retail customers may elect to sign a contract with a competitive retailer where the rates and terms of service are not regulated.
 Customers who choose not to contract with a competitive retail supplier automatically receive power from the default RRO provider for their region at the regulated rate.
-Proposed changes to the RRO, which are expected to come into effect by January 2025, include renaming the RRO to the “Rate of Last Resort” and setting the RRO every 2 years rather than on a monthly basis.
+The RoLR allows residential customers the option to purchase their power at regulated rates established every two years by the AUC.

 4.4 Supply mix